 Thespian Ben Bard was born in Milwaukee, Wisconsin on January 26, 1893.
-At the young age of 15, Ben leaves his native Milwaukee at age 15 as a member of the Jolly Dell Pringle theater company.
-He later traveled the Shubert vaudeville circuit as straight man to comic Jack “Baron Munchausen” Pearl.
+At the young age of 15, Ben leaves his native Milwaukee as a member of the Jolly Dell Pringle theater company.
+He later traveled the Schubert vaudeville circuit as straight man to comic Jack “Baron Munchausen” Pearl.

-In the mid-1920s, Bard tests for Fox Pictures and establishes a career as “suave heavy” in a series of silents; while courting and marrying film star Ruth Roland.
+In the mid-1920s, Bard tests for Fox Pictures and hence establishes a career as “suave heavy” in a series of silents.
+Furthermore, he does this while courting and marrying film star Ruth Roland.

-When Bard departs in 1938, after the death of Roland, noted film and stage director Max Reinhardt takes over the operation as Max Reinhardt Theatre Workshop, while simultaneously operating a separate facility on Sunset Blvd.
+In 1938, noted film and stage director Max Reinhardt takes over the operation as Max Reinhardt Theatre Workshop, while simultaneously operating a separate facility on Sunset Blvd.
 Reinhardt leaves in 1959, most likely due to deteriorating health.

-In 1959, entrepreneur Madame Valmar Oleska acquires the workshop and renames it Theatre of Arts.
+1959, entrepreneur Madame Valmar Oleska acquires the workshop and consequently renames it Theatre of Arts.
 Alumni from this time include Charlene Tilton, Vic Tayback, Frank Bonner and Greg Mullavey.

-In 1980, Theatre of Arts produces Philadelphia, Here I Come, by Irish playwright Brian Friel, garnering LA Drama Critics Circle nods for helmer Warner Shook and featured thespian Mary Jo Catlett.
+1980, Theatre of Arts produces Philadelphia, Here I Come, by Irish playwright Brian Friel, and subsequently garners LA Drama Critics Circle nods for helmer Warner Shook.
+Additionally, it also featured thespian Mary Jo Catlett.

-In Jan 2000, the school is incorporated within Theatre Hollywood, a consortium of performing arts academies all based at 6755 Hollywood Blvd, incorporates Theatre of Arts.
+Jan 2000, Theatre Hollywood, a consortium of performing arts academies all based at 6755 Hollywood Blvd, incorporates Theatre of Arts.
 Theatre Hollywood notes them for providing “multi-media training for actors working in film, television and theatre today.”

 He came to Hollywood in 1934 with his fame preceding him.
 His last tour through Europe had included lavish productions in Florence (1933) and a”Midsummer” at Oxford (1934).
 He offered to do the same in Hollywood at an ideal outdoor stage, the Hollywood Bowl.
 But the bowl had to go – it was removed to provide a view of a “forest” up the hillside – a “forest” that required tons of dirt hauled in especially for its planting, Reinhardt and his design staff erected a 250-foot wide, 100-foot deep stage.
 Also included was a pond and a suspension bridge or trestle constructed from the hills in back to the stage to be lined with torchbearers – with real flaming torches – for the wedding procession inserted between Acts IV and V. This lavish production included a ballet corps, children playing faeries, and hundreds of extras.
 The 18-year-old Olivia de Havilland was at Mills College in Oakland, participating in a school “Midsummer” production where in attendance was none other than Max Reinhardt himself.
 He was so impressed with her that he picked her for his extravaganza.
 Along with other Hollywood actors, was 14 year old veteran of the cinema ‘Mickey Rooney’, added to the cast as Puck.
 Another new arrival from Austria was classical opera composer Erich Wolfgang Korngold, musical collaborator of Reinhardt’s from Vienna.